 There's a fine line between using a home office to conduct business and generating more traffic in your neighborhood due to clients coming to your house.
 Make sure you understand the terms of this restriction if you find it in your CC&Rs.

-Some CC&Rs impose rules on pets and other animals.
+Some CC&Rs impose rules for pets and other animals.
 Dogs might have to be under a certain weight limit, or some breeds might be prohibited.
-Most disallow chickens, rabbits, or livestock in your yard.
-The number of animals you can keep could be limited if livestock is permitted.
-You could be in trouble if your duck gives birth to 20 ducklings.
+Most CC&Rs disallow chickens, rabbits, or livestock in your yard.
+The number of animals you can keep could be limited if livestock is permitted, so you could be in trouble if your chicken is laying a good many eggs.

 Most city codes provide for setbacks and restrictions on fence constructions, but it's not uncommon to find limitations stated in the CC&Rs as well.

-Some CC&Rs are so vague that they allow enforcement if the grounds are not maintained in a "general standard of neatness and attractiveness."
-This can allow a lien to be placed against the property for expenses incurred to enforce anything from the removal of an auto chassis sitting on bricks on the driveway to a barbecue that's simply visible from the road.
+Some CC&Rs are so vague that they allow enforcement if the grounds aren't maintained in a "general standard of neatness and attractiveness."
+This can allow a lien to be placed against the property for expenses incurred to enforce anything from the removal of an auto chassis sitting on bricks in the driveway to a barbecue that's simply visible from the road.

 Dues and Assessments